 Our gross margin has been and will continue to be affected by a variety of factors, primarily production volumes, the cost of direct materials, product mix, geographic mix, discounting practices, manufacturing costs, product yields, headcount and cost-reduction strategies.
 We expect our gross margin percentage to increase over the long term to the extent we are successful in increasing our sales volume and are therefore able to leverage our fixed costs.
 We intend to use our design, engineering and manufacturing capabilities to further advance and improve the efficiency of our manufacturing processes, which, if successful, we believe will reduce costs and enable us to increase our gross margin percentage.
 While we expect gross margin percentage to increase over the long term, it will likely fluctuate from quarter to quarter as we continue to introduce new products and adopt new manufacturing processes and technologies.
-We expect a decrease in demand for our products in the second quarter of 2020 as a result of the COVID-19 pandemic, which would decrease gross margin percentage due to fixed costs being allocated over lower sales volume.
+In addition, if the increase in elective procedures using our products and the corresponding increase in sales that we experienced towards the end of the second quarter of 2020, continues in the third quarter of 2020, we would expect to realize an increase in our gross margin percentage due to fixed costs being allocated over higher sales volume; however, the impact of the COVID-19 pandemic on our sales and procedures using our products in the third quarter of 2020 remains uncertain.